 Unfortunately, I haven’t been able to attend one of the other regular meetings since I joined the chapter in December.
 I will say that I am likely one of the youngest people there.
 However, that demographic might change as the weather gets a little better.
 The best aspect is that the other active pilots all have much more experience than I do.
 Since aviation is a friendly, sharing hobby most pilots are more than willing to share their knowledge and wisdom; a real benefit indeed.

+What’s next?
 In the days after my first flight, I began to think about the next step in my training and possible benchmarks for the future.
-That right there is exciting enough in itself to write.
+That right there is … Continue reading Combien de temps?

 I flew my first flight in 22 and a-half years on Monday morning, January 19.